 - to conduct and publish world-class research on ancient Sicily

-- to offer undergraduate and graduate students the possibility of studying ancient Sicily, particularly via field schools
+- to offer undergraduate and graduate students the possibility of studying ancient Sicily, particularly via a field school

 - to offer graduate students the possibility of studying for higher degrees at UBC on Sicilian topics